What is a Copyright?

 A copyright is a set of rights given to authors and artists to control the use of their original creative works.
 Copyright law exists to promote and further artistic creativity.
 As a result, copyrights provide incentives to artists by providing exclusive rights for commercial exploitation of original works.
-These rights include the right to exclude others from making and distributing copies of work, creating derivative works, and performing or displaying a work publicly.
+These rights include the right to exclude others from making and distributing copies of a work, creating derivative works, and performing or displaying a work publicly.
 Examples of works that can be subject to copyright protection include computer software, literature, music, sound recordings, architecture, audiovisual works, pictures, graphic art, jewelry, and sculptures.

 One of the keys for protection is that the work has to be “fixed in a tangible form of expression.”
 This means that the work must be recorded in some fashion such as by writing it down or filming.
 For example, an impromptu performance that is not recorded may not be subject to copyright.
 If that performance is of a song in which the lyrics and the accompanying instrumental are written down, then the performance may be covered by the copyright in the lyrics and instrumental sheet music.
 Copyrights are also limited by several exceptions that promote the public interest, the most important of which is fair use.
 Fair use permits limited use of copyrighted material without acquiring permission from the copyright owner.
 Examples of fair use include use for criticism, comment, parody, making backup copies, news reporting, and teaching.

 A copyright exists as soon as an original work is fixed in a tangible medium.
 That is, it is not necessary to register a work with the government to own the copyright in the work.
 Rather, a copyright is automatically granted by law.
 Registering the work with the government, however, has several advantages.
 In the U.S., the United States Copyright Office handles copyright registration.
 To register, a copyright owner needs to file a copyright application, pay an associated filing fee, and deposit a copy of the copyrighted work.